How much does translation cost?

 It comes down to one word: commodity.
 Publicly publishing how much translation costs encourages a race to the bottom.
-But translators are not flour.
+But translation is not flour.
 Or sugar.
-We all come with different experiences and strengths that make us suitable – or less suitable – for a particular job.
+Translators all come with different experiences and strengths that make us suitable – or less suitable – for a particular job.
 So we want to urge our clients not to shop on price alone.

 Instead of thinking about how cheap you can get a translation, I would encourage you to think about the value an accurate and culturally-sensitive translation brings.
 What price can you put on catering to the Spanish-speaking market on your website?
-How important is it to preventing accidents that safety instructions for your product are in clear and accurate usage instructions in French so that you prevent accidents?
+How important is it to have clear and accurate usage instructions in French so that you prevent accidents?